Arkansas Total Maximum Daily Loads (TMDL)

-The Arkansas Department of Environmental Quality (ADEQ) created a "Long-Term Vision for Assessment, Restoration, and Protection under the Clean Water Act (CWA) 303(d) Program" (4/17/2015) in accordance with the new measures set forth by the United States Environmental Protection Agency (EPA).
+The Arkansas Department of Environmental Quality (DEQ) created a "Long-Term Vision for Assessment, Restoration, and Protection under the Clean Water Act (CWA) 303(d) Program" (4/17/2015) in accordance with the new measures set forth by the United States Environmental Protection Agency (EPA).

 Arkansas Total Maximum Daily Loads (TMDLs)